brndd/epoch-update.sh/README.md

 # Lutris install scripts

 `epoch-lutris-installer-direct.yaml` and `epoch-lutris-installer-torrent.yaml` are Lutris install scripts that set the game up with the updater script for you.
 The -direct one automatically downloads the game from Epoch's website, while the -torrent one asks to be pointed to the loose files downloaded from the torrent (or any other version 3.3.5 WoW client).

+A slightly modified version of the direct installer is also available on [the Lutris website](https://lutris.net/games/project-epoch/).
+This version downloads a prebuilt jq binary to make it more portable across distributions, as not all distros ship jq.